 Since speculations have mounted that chronic inflammation may be a contributing cause to many of the most severe health afflictions humans can suffer, it is not a far leap to imagine that foods that reduce inflammation could benefit many of the body’s systems.
 Reports have shown curcumin can have a positive effect in brain health, depression, diabetes, heart disease, cancer, Alzheimer’s, arthritis and age-related chronic diseases.
 Turmeric can also be taken by sufferers of ringworm and skin inflammation.

 About 3 to 5 grams of turmeric powder would contain enough curcumin to be considered active.
 Taking turmeric with black pepper, which contains piperine, helps make the curcumin more bioavailable.
-It has also been discovered that both turmeric and piperine can also potentiate the effects of kratom.
+It has also been discovered that both turmeric and piperine can also potentiate the effects of other herbs.

 In purchasing, international buyers agree to assume the risk of arrival of all items.
 We cannot replace lost or seized items.
 You will be required to confirm that you agree to these terms before items can be sent.